open-AIMS/ereefs-documentation/README.md

 The downloaded files are checked for file corruptions and passed through an NcAggregate preprocessing stage to trim out unwanted variables and depths from the data. **JJ: does this mean we aren't processing all available data?
 If so, might be good to explain why -
 GL: The eReefs model outputs TB of data.
 We only generate visualisation for what we consider interesting.
+There is no point generating GB of videos to show temperature or current at a depth of 4km.
+The output files also contain several functional variables, which are required by the model, but are not useful to the public**
-There is no point generating GB of videos to show temperature or current at a depth of 4km** This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
+This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
 Details of the products already processed are recorded in a central database. **JJ: why record these?
 Does something else do the processing,